zuozhenggh/learning-library/analytics-library/redbull/prepare-schema/prepare-schema.md

 ## **STEP 2**: Upload the Grand Prix data to Autonomous Data Warehouse

-1. **Download** the five files that contain the data that we'll use in our analysis:
+1. **Download** the 6 files that contain the data that we'll use in our analysis:

    <a href="files/RACES.csv" target="\_blank">Races data</a>